-During July 1996, the Company issued options to acquire up to 100,000 shares of its common stock to an employee of the Company at \$.65 per share, which was determined to be at or above the fair market value on the date of the grant.
-These options vest in quarterly intervals over a two year period.
+During July 1996, the Company granted options to an employee to purchase up to 100,000 shares of Common Stock at \$.65 per share.
+These options vest at the rate of 12,500 every three months over a two-year period.
+The Board of Directors determined the options price to be granted at or above the fair market value of the underlying common shares on the date of grant.

-During August 1996, the Company issued fully vested options to acquire up to 50,000 shares of its common stock to a consultant to the Company at \$.50 per share, which was determined to be at or above the fair market value on the date of the grant.
+During August 1996, the Company granted fully vested options to a consultant to purchase 50,000 shares of Common Stock at \$.50 per share.
+The Board of Directors determined the option price of the underlying shares to be at or above the fair market value on the date of grant.